|

 President Washington was one of seven Presidents from Virginia.

 George Washington had false teeth that were carved from, whale bone, rhinoceros ivory and deer antlers.
-Some sources I have read say they didn't contain any wood.
+They didn't contain any wood.
 He still had one tooth when he was elected President.
+When George was sworn in as president for his second term he only had one tooth left.

 Washington was one of three Presidents who had adopted children.